Understanding the Relationship between Loneliness and Health Outcomes in Older Adults

 As a Jointly Accredited Organization, Optum Health Education is approved to offer social work continuing education by the Association of Social Work Boards (ASWB) Approved Continuing Education (ACE) program.
 Organizations, not individual courses, are approved under this program.
 State and provincial regulatory boards have the final authority to determine whether an individual course may be accepted for continuing education credit.
 Optum Health Education maintains responsibility for this course.
 Social workers completing this course receive 1.00 enduring continuing education credits.

 Counselors and/or marriage and family therapists

 CA: The Board of Behavioral Sciences has deferred CE course approvals to APA and ASWB for its licensees.
 See those approvals under Psychologists and Social Workers.

 Other States: If your state is not specifically listed, nearly all state Counselor and MFT boards accept either APA or ASWB approval, or are reciprocal with other state licensing board approvals, such as those listed below.
 Check with your board to be sure.

 A certificate of attendance will be provided to learners upon completion of activity requirements, enabling participants to register with licensing boards or associations that have not been preapproved for credits.
 To apply for credit types not listed above, participants should use the procedure established by the specific organization from which they wish to obtain credit.

 You must be logged into your account to participate in this activity.
-Get started by clicking “Begin/Continue” and taking the “Pre-Activity Assessment”; then follow the prompts at the bottom of the screen.
+Get started by clicking the down arrow under “Understanding the Relationship between Loneliness and Health Outcomes in Older Adults” and viewing the content; then follow the prompts at the bottom of the screen.
 At the end of the activity, you will be able to view, save or print your certificate of participation.
-A complete listing of all of your activities can be found under “My Account”, “My Activities.”
+A complete listing of all of your activities can be found under “My Account,” “My Activities.”